Panera Logo

 Panera Bread LogoPanera Bread Logo PNG

 The Panera logo communicates the sale of natural and healthy products.
-Cooking in the oven and fresh ingredients make the muffin fragrant and tasty.
-The symbols of the emblem communicate that the main ingredient in the cooking process is love.
+Baking in the oven and fresh ingredients make the muffin fragrant and tasty.
+The emblem’s symbols communicate that love is the main ingredient in the cooking process.

 Panera: Brand overview

 Panera is an American bakery-café chain based in the United States that retails a wide range of baked goods and pasta, tortillas, sandwiches, and drinks.
 In addition, the store offers a special menu, each dish from which can be bought to go.
 It includes soups, pasta, salads, side dishes, pizza, fruits, smoothies, chocolate, coffee of any type, and more.
-The bread is always fresh, as the in-house baker in the morning bakes it.
+The bread is always fresh, as the in-house baker bakes it in the morning.
 The brand structure includes over 2,000 points of sale located in the United States and Canada.
 It is headquartered in Sunset Hills, Missouri.
 In the Greater St., the Louis company operates as the Saint Louis Bread Company and owns over 100 offices.
 In turn, it belongs to JAB Holding, which the Reimann family of Germany owns.
-The brand appeared in 1987.

 Meaning and History